redeclipse/redeclipse.github.io/docs/editing/Fx.md

 **NOTE: In the supplied example a minimum interval of `2` is used, to ensure the emission is treated as periodic.
 Remember, value of `1` implies standard emission!**
 Emission will occur randomly from 2 to 1000 milliseconds (the random value is added to the base value).

+## Iteration

+Effect emissions can also be repeated by iterating an effect.
+It allows you to create repeated patterns using a single effect instance.

+* `iter` - how many times an effect should be emitted.
+Default: `1`.
+* `iteroffset` - position vector offset between each emission.
+Default: `0, 0, 0`.

+You can also modulate various properties by interpolating the values by the iteration. (*see "Property modifiers"*)

+### Example: single particle repeated 5 times, increasing in size from 0.5 to 1.0, forming a cone

+    registerfx FX_EXAMPLE_ITER $FX_TYPE_PARTICLE [
+        fxpropi iter 5
+        fxpropfv iteroffset 0 0 10
+        fxpropf partsize 0.5
+        fxpropf partsize 1.0 $FX_MOD_LERP_ITER
+    ]

 ## Positioning